vmware-archive/greenplum-workshop/workshop-exercises/Workshop/String_Manipulation/Extra_Credit.md

 ```

 There is another fixed format file we received (survey_data.fixed) that needs to be loaded.
 For this exercise, we will load straight from the fixed format file into a relational table with six columns.
 Look at the first few lines of the file and create an external table to map the data (there are 6 fields).
 Follow the format in the example above.
 Start a _gpfdist_ process.
 Execute a select query to read from the external table.
 NOTE: The ability to read from a local file using 'file:// ...' is reserved for users with Greenplum superuser privileges.

-ExtraExtra Credit: Use a string function to further parse the 6th field.
+Extra-Extra Credit: Use a string function to further parse the 6th field.